amoraric/TuringMachine/REPONSES.md

      Constructor of C**
 2. **Constructor of A
      Constructor of B**
-3. Oui, il est bien identique
+3. Yes, it is identical
-4.
+4. Object() is the default constructor
-5. C’est fait
+5. Done

 ## Question 5: // a repondre
 1. **(0.0, 0.0) - not pinned
      (1.0, 1.0) – pinned**
-2. Les deux, on passe d’abord par PinnablePoint et puis grace au super on passe par Point aussi
+2. Both, we first go through PinnablePoint and then thanks to 'super' we go through Point as well
 3. *java: move(double,double) in TP2.PinnablePoint cannot override move(double,double) in TP2.Point overridden method does not throw java.lang.Exception*
-4. Oui, *java: unreported exception java.lang.Exception; must be caught or declared to be thrown*
+4. Yes, *java: unreported exception java.lang.Exception; must be caught or declared to be thrown*
-5. Oui, *java: unreported exception java.lang.Exception; must be caught or declared to be thrown*
+5. Yes, *Exception in thread "main" java.lang.IllegalStateException: Point is pinned, cannot move anymore*
-6. Oui
+6. Yes
-7.
+7. Yes
 8. *java: move(double,double) in TP2.PinnablePoint cannot override move(double,double) in TP2.Point attempting to assign weaker access privileges; was public*
-9. Il va dans la methode move de la classe de laquelle on herite, ici c’est Point
+9. It goes through the move method of the class that it inherits from, here it is Point
-10. C’est fait
+10. Done

 ## Question 6:
 1. **(1.0, 1.0)